zroger49/BookDepositoryBot/README.md

 # BookDepositoryBot
-A bot to check daily Book depository
+A simple bot to check Book depository on a daily basis